opendatacube/datacube-k8s-eks/docs/service_account.md

 You should set up some automation to deploy this infrastructure using a CI platform, this page will show you how to generate a service account with the permissions needed to generate the infrastructure.

+These permission are an example that work and are roughly the required permissions for successful deployment.
+You should tailor these permissions according to your deployment needs and reduce them further, depending on your cluster configuration.

 ## Create the service account

 To create the service account you'll need to run these commands from the root folder in this repo